mtlynch/mtlynch.io/content/posts/digitizing/index.md

 This post explains how I did it and why it took me eight years.

-And not just digitized them, but digitized them so well that I was confident I'd never need the originals again.

-I finally completed the project last year.
-Even though it's a web server, I don't have to pay for web hosting.
-My only cost is only $XX per month.

 ## That doesn't sound so hard

 If you're wondering why it took so long, I don't blame you.
 I thought it would be an easy project too.